awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

   To modify the KMS settings, edit the `ActivationSettings.xml` file located in the `EC2ConfigService\Settings` directory\.
 + `Ec2DynamicBootVolumeSize`—Extends Disk 0/Volume 0 to include any unpartitioned space\.
 + `Ec2HandleUserData`—Creates and executes scripts created by the user on the first launch of an instance after Sysprep is run\.
 Commands wrapped in script tags are saved to a batch file, and commands wrapped in PowerShell tags are saved to a \.ps1 file\.
++ `Ec2ElasticGpuSetup`—Installs the Elastic GPU software package if the instance is associated with an elastic GPU\.
++ `Ec2FeatureLogging`—Sends Windows feature installation and corresponding service status to the console\.
+Supported only for the Microsoft Hyper\-V feature and corresponding vmms service\.

  *Global Settings*
 + `ManageShutdown`—Ensures that instances launched from instance store\-backed AMIs do not terminate while running Sysprep\.